Norwegian, Kristin Harila becomes the fastest person to climb 14 highest mountains above 8,000 meters (26,000 feet)

 The genuine top of the mountain, which is a little further along the summit ridge and necessitates downclimbing and a potentially hazardous crossing through a brief portion of exposed snow slopes, is claimed by the majority of professionally led excursions on a forepeak a little below the true summit.

 Eberhard Jurgalski, a scholar who spent ten years examining climbers who claimed the 14 peaks, asserted last year that only three people, not counting Messner, had reached the genuine summits of all the mountains.
+However, Jurgalski himself received criticism for a few mistakes in his list and for failing to get in touch with at least one well-known climber.

 While Mingma G, who has his own high-mountain guiding business in Nepal, questioned Harila’s usage of helicopters on the same peak, her crew claimed that she had reached the genuine top of Manaslu.
+Mingma G criticized the strategies in an interview with ExplorersWeb conducted last month.
+ExplorersWeb has long advocated for greater openness in the claims made about polar and high mountain records.

 “Last day’s footage is in this video.
 Rope, oxygen, and sherpas are being delivered by helicopter to Camp 2 on Manaslu.
 The path from camp 2 to camp 1 will be made open by them [the sherpas].